SivasisTripathy/vs-code-setup/README.md

-# vs-code-setup
+# VS Code Setup
-This is the Setup I use for coding and developing in VS Code.
+The Setup I use for coding and developing in VS Code.